Second Battle of Acentejo

-The Second Battle of Acentejo was a battle that took place on 25 December 1494 between the invading Spanish forces and the natives of the island of Tenerife, known as Guanches.
+The Second Battle of Acentejo took place on 25 December 1494 between the invading Spanish forces and the natives of the island of Tenerife, known as Guanches.
 The battle had been preceded by the Battle of Aguere, fought on 14-15 November that year, which had been a Castilian victory.

+Background

 Advancing along the northern shores of the island, the Spaniards pursued the remaining Guanche forces and faced them once again at Valley of Taoro, near Acentejo, the site of the first battle, called by the Spaniards La Matanza ("The Slaughter").

 Adelantado ("military governor") Alonso Fernández de Lugo divided his forces into two, with the Castilians bearing firearms taking the advantage.
 After three hours of fighting, the Guanches were defeated.
 Those who were not made prisoners of the Spaniards fled to the mountains.

 With shouts of "Victory!
 Victory!" the Spanish forces celebrated their triumph, and Alonso Fernández de Lugo erected a hermitage in honor of Our Lady of Victory on the site of the battle.
 A town grew up around it, called La Victoria de Acentejo.

 An old Canary Island pine, a witness to the battle, still stands in La Victoria de Acentejo.
 In its shadow the first mass was celebrated on the day of the battle.
 From its branches a bell was later hung, since the hermitage that Fernández de Lugo built in the same spot lacked a bell tower.